Last Updated on March 26th, 2020

 I can’t believe how fast time flies.
 One year ago (actually one year was on May 29th) we took a leap of faith and left the U.S. with a goal to travel more, work on our online business and become location independent.
 We were dreaming about the ability to choose for ourselves where to live and for how long to stay in one country or place of our interest.
 If you are curious why we took this step, read this article.

-Each of us had fears, doubts, and worries, but we did it anyway.
+Each of us went through a roller coaster of positive and negative emotions not being sure if we had to take this step.
+But then we decided to do it anyway.
 We started everything from scratch, learning tons of new information and a bit recklessly traveling the world.
 Full-time travel was never a goal for us.
 Originally we wanted to travel through some countries that interested us to be able to see where we could settle while working online.

-We feel like these past 12 months were 5 years and a few weeks at the same time (time is playing tricks with us, don’t you think?)
+We feel like these past 12 months were 5 years.
+And at the same time, we feel 12 months passed too fast.
+(Time is playing tricks with us, don’t you think?)

 Today, one year later we celebrate the best decision we ever made.